8 Ways the Military Spouse Employment Act Can Benefit You

 Senator Tim Kaine from Virginia introduced both bills.
 Senator Kaine is co-chair of the Senate Military Family Caucus, a member of the Senate Armed Forces Committee, and the father of a Marine.

-Over the past year, Senator Kaine has worked with military spouse and family groups to understand military spouse employment issues.
+Senator Kaine has worked with military spouse and family groups to understand military spouse employment issues.
 As a result, Kaine wrote and introduced these two bills, which can greatly benefit military families.

 How Can The Military Spouse Employment Act Help You?